FAQ

 How long does it take to get my photos and video?

 Most projects are delivered within 24–72 hours.
 Simple photo sets are often ready next-day.
-Projects requiring more post-processing—video editing, large image sets, or detailed labeling—may take a few additional days.
-Rush delivery is available when needed.
+Projects requiring more post-processing, video editing, large image sets, mapping-style outputs, or detailed labeling may take additional time.
+Rush delivery may be available depending on scope.

 Do you offer recurring construction progress documentation?

 Yes.
-I work with contractors and project managers who need weekly, biweekly, or monthly aerial documentation throughout a build.
-Consistent angles and organized deliverables make it easy to compare progress over time.
-Recurring clients receive priority scheduling and streamlined delivery.
+Southview Drone Imaging provides recurring construction progress documentation for contractors and project managers who need weekly, biweekly, or monthly updates.
+Consistent angles and organized deliverables make it easier to compare visible progress over time.

 Service Area & Getting Started